Social Media Is Bad for Artists (And We All Know It)

 Inspiration

 When used wisely, social media can provide a lot of inspiration.
 If we stay away from the endless overconsumption of art and instead use social media mindfully, with a more conscious and time-limited approach, we can find a lot of beautiful things.
 What we see shared on social media can lead us to new approaches in our own creative process.
-It is not easy resisting the addictive qualities of Instagram and Facebook, but it can be worth trying to work on a different approach to social media.
+It is not easy to resist the addictive qualities of Instagram and Facebook, but it can be worth trying to work on a different approach to social media.

 Social change

-What I personally value most about social media is its strong contribution to social change.
+What I personally value about social media is its strong contribution to social change.
 I love following people who are passionate about making the world a better place, and there are things I would have never learned otherwise.
 Social media definitely changed the way I think many times.
 It is great that people use those platforms to speak up about social taboos, encourage others to care for the planet, and show us how we can embrace ourselves fully.

 How bad is social media really for artists?
 My personal conclusion.

-With Instagram being my personal downfall, my goal is to use it significantly less and dedicate only a portion of my time to it.
 If you do use social media, use it consciously.
 Take time to really look at what you see, and interact with others genuinely.
+Build self-awareness and question why and how you use social media as much as you can.

 And I always aim to put creating for myself first.
 Only then do I feel more light-hearted about consuming what other people are doing and can genuinely cheer for them.